ChrisDanAsh/LLM-Chatbot/README.md

   - Upgrade to a paid tier for production use: https://ai.google.dev/pricing
   - Rate limit errors will show retry messages

+- ****PDF Document**:
+  - The chatbot only answers questions based on the TT eVisa FAQ PDF in `data/TT_Visa_FAQ.pdf`.
+To use a different document, replace the PDF and update `DOC_PATH` in `src/agent/config.py`.

+  - This method was selected since the website hosting the document does not allow the chatbot to access it directly.

+- **Initialization time**:
-- **First Run**: Initial execution downloads the embedding model (~90MB), which may take a few minutes
+  - **First run**: Downloads the embedding model (~90MB, one-time download) and processes the PDF (~1 minute total)

-- **Vector Store**: Documents need to be added to the vector store before retrieval works (see `vectorstore.py`)
+  - **Subsequent runs**: Loads and processes the PDF at startup (~3-5 seconds)
+  - The vectorstore is built in-memory at each startup, not persisted between sessions

 ## Troubleshooting

 ### Rate Limit Errors

 If you see `429 ResourceExhausted` errors:
-- Wait a few minutes between requests
+- Create a new Project on you Google API and create a new key for 20 more requests
+- Monitor usage at: https://ai.dev/usage
 - Upgrade your Google API tier

-- Monitor usage at: https://ai.dev/usage
+## Next Steps
+- Implement web application with user friendly UI

 ## Acknowledgements
 - Code based on RAG Tutorial from [https://docs.langchain.com/oss/python/langchain/rag#google-gemini]